bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 `ns.dnet.getServer(hostName)` can give you relevant details about a darknet server, notably its modelId (which is key to identifying its vulnerabilities)

-`ns.dnet.ps(hostname, password)` will give you the list of running scripts on a nearby connected server.
-Don't forget to provide the password!

 `ns.dnet.killall(hostname, password)` will let you cleanly kill all scripts on a nearby connected server.
 If called without arguments, it kills all other scripts on the current server instead.

 ==========================